RonanMc99/coachs-plan/README.md

 - [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ)

 ## Known Issues
-- There is one bug that I am aware of within the demo, and that is due to SendGrid.
-This is related to domain verification and the bug result is periodic failure of the 'admistrative-email send' feature during user signup.
-The user signup process itself is not affected.
+- There is one bug that I am aware of within the demo, which is related to SendGrid and not the project code itself.
+This is related to a domain verification issue, and at the time of writing, I am working to resolve this with my nameserver provider.
+The bug causes periodic failure of the 'admistrative-email send' feature during user signup, and an 'SMTPDataError at /accounts/signup/' message is displayed.
+The user signup process itself is not affected, and the user may log on  by navigating back to home and clicking 'Log In'.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to provide tests as appropriate.

 ## License
+This project is licensed under the standard MIT terms:
 [MIT](https://choosealicense.com/licenses/mit/)